-Ellen attended the Philadelphia College of Art in the 1960â€™s, where she studied with artists Karl Sherman and William Barnett. Â Always drawn to music as her first love, she moved to New York City in 1966 with dreams of working in musical theater. Â Life didnâ€™t work out quite that way.
-She settled in Brooklyn, married, and went back to college after the birth of her son Paul in 1970.
-Always keeping music in her life, but with her mother’s practical voice in her head, Ellen completed her education at Brooklyn College, Â earning a BS in Art and an MFA in Creative Writing. Â She worked as a substitute teacher in the Brooklyn public schools, tutored students while studying at Kingsborough Community College, and worked as an administrative assistant in both corporate and non-profit businesses for 20 years before leaving New York City in 2002.
+Ellen attended Overbrook High School in Philadelphia and then studied at Philadelphia College of Art (now the University of the Arts) in the early 1960s, where she studied with artists Karl Sherman and William Barnett.
+A back injury caused her to leave school before graduating.
+With new choices to make, she moved to New York City in 1966.
+Music had always been her first love and so the city called to her, with dreams of becoming a professional singer.
+She settled in Brooklyn, fell in love, married, and went back to college after the birth of her son Paul in 1970.
+Always keeping music in her life, but with her mother’s practical voice in her head, Ellen completed her education at Brooklyn College and the City University of New York, earning a BS in Art and an MFA in Creative Writing.
+She tutored students in English while a student at Kingsborough Community College, then worked as a substitute teacher in the Brooklyn public schools, and an administrative assistant in both corporate and non-profit businesses for 20 years before leaving New York City in 2002.

 Ellen moved to Franklin County in Western Massachusetts seeking a quieter life and an opportunity to explore her creative side more fully.
-She became a reporter for the Athol Daily News, which gave her an opportunity to use her skills as a writer and photographer. Â She now writes for the Montague Reporter, a weekly local newspaper, and lives in Turners Falls, Massachusetts.
+She became a reporter for the Athol Daily News in 2003, which introduced her to working as a reporter and news photographer.
+She has been writing for the Montague Reporter, a weekly non-profit local newspaper, published in Turners Falls, Massachusetts, since 2008.